HenrikBechmann/react-infinite-grid-scroller/README.md

 ### `scrollerProperties` object

+the `scrollerProperties` property is requested by user components by being set to null.
+It is then instantiated with an object by system.

 Nested RIGS require this property (to be informed when portal reparenting is taking place).

-orientation,
-gap,
-padding,
-cellHeight,
-cellWidth,
-cellMinHeight,
-cellMinWidth,
-layout,
-cache,
-cacheMax,
-startingIndex,

-runwayRowcount,
+The `scrollerProperties` object contains the following properties, which are identical to the properties set for the scroller:

+orientation, gap, padding, cellHeight, cellWidth, cellMinHeight, cellMinWidth, layout, cache, cacheMax, startingIndex

+It also contains the following property, which may have been slightly altered by the scroller:

+runwayRowcount

 # Licence